 Summary

-To extract only unique values from a list or column, you can use an array formula based on INDEX, MATCH, and COUNTIF.
+To extract only unique values from a list or column, you can use an array formula based on INDEX and MATCH, and COUNTIF.
 In the example shown, the formula in D5, copied down, is:

 {=INDEX(list,MATCH(0,COUNTIF($D$4:D4,list),0))}

 where "list" is the named range B5:B11.
-This is an array formula and must be entered using control + shift + enter in Legacy Excel.
+This is an array formula and must be entered using control + shift + enter in Excel 2019 and older.

 Note: In Excel 365 and Excel 2021, the UNIQUE function provides a better, more elegant way to list unique values and count unique values.
 These formulas can be adapted to apply logical criteria.